strangebuzz/phpquiz/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Add a third question
+* Handle the selected menu item
 * Add a clean readme.md for contributors
-* Put the carbon image as the social image in the show page
-* Handle the selected menu item

 @Bugs